 - Rather than having big meals, think about eating lightly and more frequently.

 Being in a fatigued state can be a dangerous situation in many occupations.
-If you operate machinery, it can be an especially serious hazard.
+If you operate machinery, it can be a serious hazard.

 Certain workers tend to be at a higher risk of fatigue than others.
 These include:

 - On-call and call-back workers

 - Shift workers

 Examples of work situations in which fatigue can be especially dangerous include: